Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 Even more troubling, the youngest and most vulnerable people in our society are far more likely to die in a drowning accident: drowning is the second leading cause of death among children under 14. children who are Latino and African-American are more likely.
 According to the CDC, white children are 3 to 5 times more likely to drown than white children.

 Many of these pool drownings could be avoided if swimming lessons were made more accessible and pool owners took the proper safety precautions.
-However, with increased security enforcement and a need for more investment in infrastructure, Californians are particularly at risk.
+However, with increased security enforcement and a need for more infrastructure investment, Californians are particularly at risk.

 According to the Los Angeles personal injury attorneys at the Dominguez firm, here's what you need to know about swimming pool drowning.